Don’t know your Wright from your White? Confused about which Ham will help you satisfy your hunger for culture? You’re not alone.

 The Alumni Amphitheater is a favorite outdoor events space located on the grassy area slightly north of the Student Union.

 Paradise times two — Paradise Elementary School, part of the Clark County School District, is affiliated with UNLV’s College of Education and located in the northwest section of the main campus.
-UNLV’s Paradise Campus, home to the Division of Educational Outreach, is located just south of the main campus on the south side of Tropicana Avenue.
-It is called the Paradise campus because that’s where Paradise Elementary School used to be located.
+UNLV’s Paradise Campus, home to the Division of Educational Outreach, is located immediately south of the main campus on the south side of Tropicana Avenue.
+It is called the Paradise campus because that’s where the old Paradise Elementary School used to be located.
+Before UNLV's original library was converted, it housed the Boyd School of Law when it was first launched.

 The Marjorie Barrick Museum is attached to the Harry Reid Center and is the anchor for UNLV's galleries.
 The Baepler Xeric Garden right outside its doors offers a quiet refuge from campus.